alex-ironside/magazyn-patryka/FIREBASE_SETUP.md

 rules_version = '2';
 service cloud.firestore {
   match /databases/{database}/documents {
-    // Allow read/write access to species collection match /species/{document} {
+    // Allow read/write access to species collection only for authenticated users match /species/{document} {
-      allow read, write: if true; // For development only }
+      allow read, write: if request.auth != null;
     }
   }
+}
 ```

-For production, implement proper authentication and authorization.
+This ensures that only authenticated users can access the species data.

-## 6. Database Structure
+## 7. Database Structure

 The application will automatically create the following structure in Firestore: